aprilsbloom/thecatapi-discord-bot/README.md

     -   This command fetches a random fact about cats.
 I used my own collection of cat facts for this command.

 -   Video
-    -   This command fetches a random video from a [list of subreddits](https://github.com/paintingofblue/thecatapi-discord-bot/blob/main/utils.py#L10).
-It shows the information about the post, such as the title, who posted it, the subreddit it was posted in and the post link.
+    -   This command fetches a random video from a list of subreddits.
+It shows the information about the post, such as the title, who posted it, the subreddit it was posted in and the video itself.

 -   Breeds
     -   This command has 2 different arguments.
 It can be used to show a description of your chosen breed, to show statistics about your breed, as well as list all supported breeds by the bot.